h3abionet/h3agwas/finemapping/README.md

 * cojo parameter for Stepwise model selection procedure to select independently associated SNPs:
   * `gcta_mem_req`="6GB"
   * `cojo_wind` :  Specify a distance d (in Kb unit).
-It is assumed that SNPs more than d Kb away from each other are in complete linkage equilibrium.
+It is assumed that SNPs more than Kb away from each other are in complete linkage equilibrium.
 The default value is 10000 Kb (i.e. 10 Mb) if not specified. [ default : 10000 ] (need to be implemented)
   * `cojo_actual_geno` : If the individual-level genotype data of the discovery set are available (e.g. a single-cohort GWAS), you can use the discovery set as the reference sample. *option to avoid due to a various bug*  [default 0]
   * `cojo_slct_other` : other option for slct see [manual](https://cnsgenomics.com/software/gcta/#COJO) )(need to be implemented)

 * annotations parameter :
- * `paintor_fileannot)`  : file contains annotation (see paintor manual)
+ * `paintor_fileannot`  : file contains annotation (see paintor manual)

 * **binary** :
   * `finemap_bin` : software binary